maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 ///   - anything else is an error
 /// _id_: Pointer to array of size 32
 /// _cipher_option_: If data needs to be encrypted.
-/// _peer_key_: Must be valid if CipherOption::Hybrid is used.
-Can be null otherwise.
 /// _data_: Actual data to be stored in StructuredData.
 /// _size_: Size of actual data to be stored in StructuredData.
 /// _o_sd_: If successful StructuredData will be given via this handle.